eljulander/room_of_requirement/README.md

 # Room of Requirement

-Room of Requirement is a custom transfer management system made to handle the transfer of content from Brightspace to Equella CMS.

-## Uses
+This was a proof of concept to see how to make a management system for the BYU-Idaho IL3 Transition Team.

 ### Note